rackerlabs/support-how-to/content/cloud-orchestration/build-cloud-orchestration-templates.md

           image: Ubuntu 14.04 LTS (Trusty Tahr) (PVHVM) (Orchestration)
 ```

 A resource group named `multi-server` allows the template to set properties for multiple servers.
 The `count` property indicates the number of servers  Then you create a cloud server, as would if you were only building one.
-Furthermore, resource groups require a special variable, `%index%`, to number the server names.
+Furthermore, resource groups many an optional variable, `%index%`, to number the server names.
 The servers created in this example are `node-1` and `node-2`.

 #### Booting from volumes

-Use the following to boot from volumes.
+Use the following to boot from Cloud Block Storage volumes.

 ```
 heat_template_version: 2015-04-30